Your Complete Guide To Eye RejuvenationJune 26, 2020

 There are regular products and treatments that can help with anti-ageing around the eyes, but for some peri-ocular concerns, you may need something a little more tailored.

-Dark circles around the eyes are very common.
+Dark circles around the eyes are very common, especially in olive skin tones (Fitzpatrick scale IV or V).
 They can be caused by fatigue, iron deficiency, ageing or eye strain, but you can also be more genetically predisposed.
 The circles are partly due to how these factors effect circulation and vascularity around the eyes where the skin is thinner (or where it becomes thinner with age).

 Arnica and Vitamin K can help improve circulation when applied topically.
 Both are commonly used to treat bruising, and they work in a similar way to reduce dark circles around the eyes.
 To help keep your skincare routine simple, look for an eye serum with both.